psas/electric-feed-system-prototype/Docs/Presentations/Slides/Outline.md

 ##### Slides:

-- [ ] Note about ongoing testing and results to come.
+- [ ] ongoing h2o testing:
-- [ ] What we learned?
-COT DAMN.
-We need to compress this.

-- [ ] Future work slide
-	- Further performance improvement investigation.
-Speed, impeller trim, etc,.
-	- Revamp for cryo LN2 tests
-	- Integrate with liquid engine test stand for LOX testing
+	- further testing of the variables we have control over
-	- VFD
+	- thorough data analysis
+	- possibly additional variables to control (what is ideal diffuser, impeller)
-	- 8 kN scaling
+- [ ] scaling and cryo/flight ready design

 ---